 Neil A. Steiner has extensive experience representing hedge funds, investment advisers, corporations and their senior executives in white collar defense matters; SEC, New York Attorney General and other regulatory investigations; internal investigations; securities litigation; and complex commercial disputes.
 Mr. Steiner’s clients appreciate his astuteness as a business-oriented problem solver and the strategic skills he has gleaned from numerous trials.
-He has been recognized for white collar and securities work since 2010 in the Legal 500.
+Since 2010, he has been recognized for his white collar and securities practice by The Legal 500 US.

 Mr. Steiner has been defending J. Ezra Merkin and Gabriel Capital Corporation in litigations and arbitrations arising from investments that were lost in Bernard Madoff’s Ponzi scheme.
 He recently obtained dismissal with prejudice of all claims asserted in a federal securities class action brought on behalf of investors in the hedge funds managed by Merkin that invested with Madoff (In re J. Ezra Merkin & BDO Seidman LLP Securities Litigation), has been defending claims brought by the New York Attorney General on behalf of investors and clawback claims by the SIPC trustee, and has tried a number of arbitrations brought by investors in the Funds.

 Mr. Steiner has also been representing Family Management Corporation and its principals in securities litigation brought by their clients who invested in hedge funds that suffered losses in Madoff’s Ponzi scheme.
 He successfully obtained dismissal with prejudice of securities class actions brought on behalf of investors in two Family Management-managed fund-of-funds that had indirect investments with Madoff (Newman v.
 Family Management Corporation and Wolff Living Trust v.
 FM Multi-Strategy Investment Fund, L.P.), and has been defending claims in state court and FINRA arbitration.